iLVL-Key/FFXI/gearswap/readme.md

 <details>

 <summary>GEO</summary>

+Version 14.9.1
+- Added support for the Limbus +4 gear for SP Ability
+- Fixed an issue where using a macro for a weapon skill just before you hit 1000+ TP but close enough that the weapon skill still fires off will not change your gear.
+The trade-off now is that every time you hit a macro to use a weapon skill you will switch gear, regardless of how much TP you have.
+- Fixed Echo Drops mispelled.

 Version 14.9
 - Added a Nuke Mode toggle between Free Nuke and Magic Burst.
 Keybind can be changed in Advanced Options.
 Basic Statuses in the HUD (Idle, Resting, etc.) will be colored based on current mode.